MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-enable-users.md

 For information on all the steps required for setting up Direct Routing, see [Configure Direct Routing](direct-routing-configure.md).

-When you are ready to enable users for the Direct Routing, follow these steps:
+When you are ready to enable users for Direct Routing, follow these steps:

 1. Create a user in Office 365 and assign a phone system license.
 2. Ensure that the user is homed in Skype for Business Online.